Upper West Side · New York City

 MSW

-Helping couples and individuals navigate the challenges of relationships, parenthood, and life transitions — with depth, warmth, and over a decade of clinical experience from Israel.
+Helping couples and individuals navigate the challenges of relationships, parenthood, and life transitions.

 "Real change begins when we feel safe enough to be truly seen."